7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ```

-That code is agnostic of environment: Provided a `PostgresServerConfig` the `Transactor` needed by
+Note that the above code is agnostic of environment: Provided a `PostgresServerConfig` the
-`PostgresExampleApp` can be constructed.
+`Transactor` needed by `PostgresExampleApp` can be constructed.

 An integration test would use a module that provides the `PostgresServerConfig` from a
 `PostgresDocker.Container`: